SHTFDad may collect a share of sales or other compensation from the links on this page.

 Final Thoughts on EMP Protection

-From the lowly emp proof solar floodlight to EMP proof NVGs.
+From the lowly emp proof solar floodlight to the EMP proof car.
 From computers to drones and glucose monitors, we all know the value of storing a few (ok more than a few) critical items in a Faraday cage.

 If the day ever comes when the EMP threat from North Korean nukes materializes, or the sun burps up some plasma in our direction, the chance that the electrical power grid will be overwhelmed is high.
 And if that happens humanity is suddenly thrust into the lost ways of horses and candlelight.
 I’d sure rather hedge my bets with a well-stocked Faraday cage or two.
 Wouldn’t you?